adfinis/virtesk/doc/switching-virtual-rooms.rst

 -  **Win7 Desktops for one lesson, Linux Desktops for next lessons**

-   -  Thinclients can dispaly Linux VMs, however, no rollout tools for Linux desktops have been implemented in amoothei-vdi so far.
+   -  Thinclients can dispaly Linux VMs, however, no rollout tools for Linux desktops have been implemented in virtesk-vdi so far.

 -  ...